 - 68. It is submitted that the DFFE failed to comprehensively consider the numerous socio-economic benefits of the Project. - 69.
 It is insufficient simply for the Department to consider economic impacts to small-scale fishers alone.
-This is a single economic sector, which should have been considered against the socioeconomic benefits enumerated in the final EIAR at pages 79, 119, 120 140 and 179. - As indicated supra, the Project is part of the RMIPPPP, dated 24 August 2020, and the RFP in respect of the proposed gas to power the Appellant's technology is new and ground-breaking to the
+This is a single economic sector, which should have been considered against the socio-economic benefits enumerated in the final EIAR at pages 79, 119, 120 140 and 179. - 70.
+As indicated supra, the Project is part of the RMIPPPP, dated 24 August 2020, and the RFP in respect of the proposed gas to power Powerships project at various ports in South Africa.
+In this instance, the Appellant's technology is new and ground-breaking to the